nicklockwood/FXLabel/README.md

 FXLabel improves upon the standard UILabel by providing a subclass that supports soft shadows, inner shadow and gradient fill, and which can easily be used in place of any standard UILabel.

+FXLabel also provides more control over layout options such as leading (line spacing) and kerning (letter spacing) and automatic avoidance of orphans (words left on their own on the last line of a multi-line label).

 Supported iOS & SDK Versions
 -----------------------------

-* Supported build target - iOS 6.1 (Xcode 4.6.2, Apple LLVM compiler 4.2)
+* Supported build target - iOS 7.0 (Xcode 5.0, Apple LLVM compiler 5.0)
 * Earliest supported deployment target - iOS 5.0
 * Earliest compatible deployment target - iOS 4.3